-Where invoices remain unpaid beyond the payment terms set out in this policy and the invoice, the council will invoke normal debt collection practices to recover outstanding debt including the actual costs associated with the debt collection.
+Where invoices remain unpaid beyond the payment terms set out in this policy, the council will invoke normal debt collection practices to recover outstanding debt.
 The following are additional enforcement options council can use:

-Type of consent Enforcement options a resource consent for subdivision withhold a certificate under section 224(c) of the Resource Management Act 1991 and may register the development contribution under subpart 5 of Part 3 of the Land Transfer Act 2017 as a charge on the title of the land a resource consent for land use for: a. any non-residential development for which a subdivision consent or building consent will not be necessary for the development to proceed; or b. any residential development for which a subdivision consent will not be necessary prevent the commencement of the land use consent under the Resource Management Act 1991 and may register the development contribution under subpart 5 of Part 3 of the Land Transfer Act 2017 as a charge on the title of the land a building consent / certificate of acceptance withhold a code compliance certificate under section 95 of the Building Act 2004, withhold a certificate of acceptance under section 99 of the Building Act 2004 and may register the development contribution under subpart 5 of Part 3 of the Land Transfer Act 2017 as a charge on the title of the land authorisation for service connection withhold a service connection to the development and may register the development contribution under subpart 5 of Part 3 of the Land Transfer Act 2017 as a charge on the title of the land
+Type of consent Enforcement options a resource consent for subdivision withhold a certificate under section 224(c) of the Resource Management Act 1991 and may register the development contribution under the Statutory Land Charges Registration Act 1928 as a charge on the title of the land a. any non-residential development for which a subdivision consent or building consent will not be necessary for the development to proceed; or b. any residential development for which a subdivision consent will not be necessary prevent the commencement of the land use consent under the Resource Management Act 1991 and may register the development contribution under the Statutory Land Charges Registration Act 1928 as a charge on the title of the land a building consent / certificate of acceptance withhold a code compliance certificate under section 95 of the Building Act 2004, withhold a certificate of acceptance under section 99 of the Building Act 2004 and may register the development contribution under the Statutory Land Charges Registration Act 1928 as a charge on the title of the land authorisation for service connection withhold a service connection to the development and may register the development contribution under the Statutory Land Charges Registration Act 1928 as a charge on the title of the land